 Environmental regulations must promote the shared national goal of a healthy environment while preserving America’s ability to innovate and create jobs.
-Some U.S. Environmental Protection Agency (EPA) regulations that would restrict air emissions at myriad facilities are impractical and will cost American jobs—these regulations must be improved or stopped.
+Some U.S. Environmental Protection Agency (EPA) regulations that would restrict air emissions at myriad facilities are impractical and will cost American jobs—these regulations must be improved.

 Ozone: On September 2, 2011, President Obama asked EPA to withdraw its proposed ozone standard.
 This decision will help ensure that communities across the country that would have essentially been closed for business by EPA’s new standard have a fighting chance of attracting new factories, new construction projects and new energy production.
 America’s chemical manufacturers are poised to help create up to 400,000 U.S. jobs, thanks to the promise of domestic shale gas, and EPA’s plan to aggressively reduce ozone standards would have rendered many areas off-limits to new manufacturing.
 The Manufacturers Alliance estimated that the proposal could have cost up to 7.3 million jobs by 2020.
 A new proposal from EPA is expected in 2013.